 Other Terms

-There are a few generic poker terms that need to be learned too.
-This includes the following terms:
+There are a few generic poker terms that are important, such as:

-• Fold: To give up by placing your cards face-down on the table.
-This will result in the loss of your bet.
+- Fold: To give up your hand by placing your cards face-down on the table, forfeiting any money paid to the pot thus far.

 To effectively learn how to play poker, regardless of the variant, learning the terms associated with each game will make your life much easier.
 Borgata Online has online poker guides to help you learn more.
-They can provide you with a great poker tournament strategy and a range of information regarding everything that you’ll need to know.
+They can provide a great poker tournament strategy and a range of information regarding everything you’ll need to know to start playing.

-• Exercise patience: When you’re dealt your starting hand, it’s best to be patient, as any four cards are not always worth playing.
-Wait until the next round to see what’s available and proceed to work from there.
+- Exercise patience: When you’re dealt your starting hand, it’s best to be patient, as any four cards are not always worth playing.
+There is no shame in folding, especially in PLO.

-• Aces don’t mean much: A lone pair of Aces doesn’t mean much in Omaha, but they can form a strong hand.
-Unless these cards improve on the flop, you’re unlikely to win the pot.
+- Aces don’t mean much: A lone pair of Aces doesn’t mean much in Omaha.
+While they can help form a strong hand, the other two cards must be good drawing cards to move forward to the flop.

-• Forget about Texas hold’em poker: By overvaluing one or two-pair hands, you can land yourself in trouble as there are “wrap” draws with up to 20 outs.
-An out is a card that will improve your hand.
+- Forget about Texas hold’em poker: By overvaluing one-pair or two-pair hands, you can land yourself in trouble, as there are “wrap” draws with up to 20 outs.

 As you can see, PLO offers a unique spin on a popular game that compels players to adopt a new approach.
 This is why many players switch to PLO, as it allows a fresh element of excitement as you attempt to deploy new strategies and play with different hands.